GDipSA-SA57-Group-6/laps06-app/README.md

 17th Dec 2pm: To add @CrossOrigin at controller.
-I completed AdminDelete(success on my own data only), Admin Get, Admin List
+I completed AdminDelete(success on my own data only), AdminGet, AdminList